 You’re looking for the struggles, pains and motivations that drive a person to look for a solution, and the words they use to describe that process will be gold in your copy.

-That means when you’re talking to them, you have to give them space to answer.
+That means when you start talking to them, you have to give them space to answer.
 You can’t just rush them through the questions.

-The first time you ask them a question, they might give you a short one-line response.
+The first time you ask them an interview question, they might give you a short one-line response.

 For example, if I ask why they looked for a project management tool, they might answer, “We were super-disorganized, so we need to get a handle on things”.

 At this point, it’s often good to leave a 5-second pause for them to follow on — maybe a story of just how disorganized they were.